Variational Autoencoding of Dental Point Clouds: Introduction

 Previous point cloud models generally lack one-to-one correspondence throughout the network due to their invariant architecture design.
 Instead, they evaluate reconstruction error using \emph{Chamfer distances} ($\CD$) \citep{barrow_parametric_1977} defined as \looseness=-1

+where $m$ and $n$ are the number of elements of $\vec{x}$ and $\vec{y}$ respectively.
 This metric solves the invariance problem.
-However, it also poses a new one: \emph{The Chamfer distance does not readily lead to a likelihood, preventing its use in probabilistic modeling.} For instance, when used in the Gaussian distribution, the function $\X \mapsto \sfrac{1}{\mathcal{C}} \exp(-\textsc{Chamf-Dist}^2(\X, \mu))$ cannot be normalized to have unit integral due to the explicit minimization in Eq.~\ref{eq:chamfer}.
+However, it also poses a new one: \emph{The Chamfer distance does not readily lead to a likelihood, preventing its use in probabilistic modeling.} For instance, when used in the Gaussian distribution, the function $\x \mapsto \sfrac{1}{\mathcal{C}} \exp(-\textsc{Chamf-Dist}^2(\x, \mu))$ cannot be normalized to have unit integral due to the explicit minimization in Eq.~\ref{eq:chamfer}.
 Consequently, previous latent variable models are closer to regularized autoencoders than the variational autoencoder.
 Since our model ensures one-to-one correspondence between points in the point clouds, we can easily build a proper probabilistic model.\looseness=-1

-Moreover, to encourage further research, we release a new dataset, the \emph{FDI 16 Tooth Dataset}, which provides a large collection of dental scans, available as both meshes and point clouds\footnote{Available \href{https://data.dtu.dk/articles/dataset/3Shape_FDI_16_Meshes_from_Intraoral_Scans/23626650}{here.}}.
-This dataset provides real-world representations with simple topologies.
-We consider this an excellent compromise between high-quality computer-aided design (CAD) models and sparse LiDAR scans \cite{chang_shapenet_2015, chang_matterport3d_2017, caesar_nuscenes_2020, armeni_3d_2016}.
-In digital dentistry, significant challenges are found in diagnostics, tooth (crown) generation, shape completion of obstructed areas of the teeth, and sorting point clouds. \looseness=-1
+Moreover, to encourage further research, we release a new dataset, the \emph{FDI 16 Tooth Dataset}, providing a large collection of dental scans, available as both meshes and point clouds\footnote{Data available \href{https://data.dtu.dk/articles/dataset/3Shape_FDI_16_Meshes_from_Intraoral_Scans/23626650}{here}}.
+This dataset provides real-world representations with planar topology.
+We consider this an excellent compromise between high-quality computer-aided design (CAD) models and sparse LiDAR scans \citep{chang_shapenet_2015, chang_matterport3d_2017, caesar_nuscenes_2020, armeni_3d_2016}.
+In digital dentistry, significant challenges are found in diagnostics, tooth (crown) generation, shape completion of obstructed areas of the teeth, and sorting point clouds, etc. \looseness=-1

 \textbf{In summary}, we present the first fully probabilistic variational autoencoder for point clouds, VF-Net, characterized by a highly expressive decoder with state-of-the-art generative capabilities.
 All while learning compressed representations and being adaptable for shape completion tasks.
 Furthermore, we release a dataset of 7,732 tooth meshes to facilitate further research on real-world 3D data.